 Addiction recovery is an ongoing process that doesn’t end when drug or alcohol addiction treatment is completed.
 Substance cravings can still occur years into a person’s sobriety, so it’s not uncommon for addicts in recovery to relapse.
 Although relapse is a common occurrence for many in the early stages of recovery, it doesn’t have to mean the end of their sobriety.
 For this reason, Clearbrook Treatment Centers has a stabilization center for addiction in Massachusetts and another in Pennsylvania, which provide patients with the support and guidance they need to get back on their feet after relapse.

 The Importance of a Relapse Recovery Program

-While a medical detox may not be entirely necessary for every patient who relapses, a change of some sort often is.
-Relapse usually occurs because old patterns of thoughts and behaviors were reintegrated into the individual’s life.
+While a medically assisted detox may not be entirely necessary for every patient who relapses, a change of some sort often is.
+Relapse usually occurs because old patterns of thoughts and behaviors have been reintegrated into the individual’s life.
 Addiction recovery is about finding new ways to enjoy life without turning to drugs or alcohol.

 If you’re in addiction recovery and have experienced a relapse, your journey isn’t over.
 Relapse is a setback, not a failure, and those who do fall into relapse have options that can help.

 For more information about the stabilization program offered at our rehab centers and how to start the process of addiction recovery, contact Clearbrook Treatment Centers today.